Use Caution when Cleaning and Disinfecting

 Ventilate the Area

-Keep doors and windows open to increase ventilation in facilities and buses where chemicals were recently applied, but always prioritize security.
-During extensive cleaning and disinfecting, employees should periodically step outside for fresh air.
+Open doors and windows to ventilate facilities and buses where chemicals were recently used, but always prioritize security.
+During extended cleaning and disinfecting, employees should step outside periodically for fresh air.

 Editor's note: This article was originally published in November 2020.
 It has been updated for accuracy and comprehensiveness.